3 Reasons Change Fails: Tea Party Politics for Business

 Whether you are a solo entrepreneur, run a small business or a large organization, it's important to realize that real, long-lasting change takes time.
 You must carefully consider and coordinate an approach to change that takes into account everyone involved, honors the interconnectedness of the system you're working with, and is prepared to deal with and size of the challenge.

-Have a question for Lynda-Ross?
-Ask or leave a comment below!
+Have a question for Lynda-Ross or want to leave a comment?
+Click here.